maxmelo1/USTool/README.md

 ## About this project

 This project is intended to interface ALoka old ultrasound device.
-Furthermore, this tool allows the user to automatically segment Rib-eye area using deep learning with Keras.
+Furthermore, this tool allows the user to capture images and automatically segment Rib-eye area using deep learning with Tensorflow/Keras.

 This repository  is now deprecated.
 The new repository will be updated soon.